-The Figure 2-2 shows the physical AirLink frame in the time domain.
-PTT is exerted to initiate an unmodulated carrier signal for a period of 20 to 60 milliseconds.
-Next a 2000 to 2500 Hz tone is placed on the audio input for 15 milliseconds to enable AGC lock at the receiver.
-This is followed by placing the analog signal, consisting of bit sync, frame sync and the FEC-encoded

-AirLink Frame Payload, all clocked onto the audio input at 4800 bits per second.
-The unmodulated carrier tail is typically 5 milliseconds long.
+Figure 2-2 shows the physical AirLink frame in the time domain.
+PTT is exerted to initiate transmissions of an unmodulated carrier signal.
+Next a 2000 to 2500 Hz tone is placed on the audio input to enable AGC lock at the receiver.
+This is followed by placing the analog signal, consisting of bit sync, frame sync and the FEC-encoded AirLink Frame Payload, all clocked onto the audio input at 4800 bits per second.
+A 1 millisecond unmodulated carrier tail is typically sufficient to ensure complete message reception.